-I designed this weldment and assembly, to be added later to a fender after a few holes are drilled via help of a 1:1 template printed on a plotter.
-As I was making sure the step would clear the rear of the fender when flipped up (for Transport Mode), I decided to make a quick animation of it.
+I designed this weldment and assembly as a retrofit, to be added to an undercarriage fender after a few holes are drilled (via help of a 1:1 drill template drawing, printed on a plotter).
+As I was making sure the step would clear the fender geometry when flipped up (for Transport Mode), I decided to make a quick animation of it.

 Data Communication via Visualization

 Animation can be a fast way to communicate form and function; if a picture says a thousand words, an animation says ten thousand.
 Short animated explosions, rotations, and actuations can be great for a design review, and even be reused for Assembly Department information (you may know how much I like creating data once, then reusing it various places and for various purposes).
 I could save this animation file to the Product Data Management (PDM) vault and hyperlink to it from the assembly print drawing.
 Then if an assembler opens the PDF of the print, they can click and watch a 30-second movie clip popup and better understand how their hardware kit fits together.

 Yes, the Assembly print is supposed to demonstrate this too, with ballooned explosion views.
 But sometimes animation provides perspective that speeds up the learning process.
 And it’s keeping with my preference of saving time by reusing information deliverables instead of reinventing them every time, because after making the explosion configuration in the CAD file (for the ballooned drawing view), it’s reused with the addition of a few key frames for the animation file export.

 This is a simple assembly, the benefit from viewing it in addition to a decent exploded view drawing may be negligible, but there are other examples where animation would be a significant value add.
 I’m thinking for both complex, unusual, or partially obscured subassemblies and one-off consumer assemblies.